Amanhacker/YourCard-A-Full-Stack-Application/README.md

 # Final-Hackathon---YourCard
+- Note:  payment-done-final is the main and final branch

 - Created a full-stack application "YourCard" from scratch which provides the card usage analysis of International Travel Card in the form of a customized dashboard for their users.
 This application is responsive for Pixel 2 device and desktop screen of any resolution.
 - Used Chart.js library for displaying the real-time user data in the form of different Charts in the dashboard.
 Added Card Blocking functionality for registered users.